Conditions in detention facilities

 In July 2022, aditus foundation released a series of testimonies from detainees who had been held for 18 to 25 months in both China House and Safi between December 2019 and April 2022.
 The testimonies confirmed the living conditions had not improved sufficiently since the CPT’s visit.[26]

-Aditus foundation and JRS gathered further testimonies of minor applicants who were detained between November 2021 and June 2022 within the context of proceedings before the ECtHR[30] and the Civil Court of Malta (First Hall),[31] all confirming that the situation has not improved sufficiently.
+aditus foundation and JRS gathered further testimonies of minor applicants who were detained between November 2021 and June 2022 within the context of proceedings before the ECtHR[27] and the Civil Court of Malta (First Hall),[28] all confirming that the situation has not improved sufficiently.
 One of the applicants claims he was detained in complete isolation for 147 days in a container in the so-called CMU unit due to being diagnosed with tuberculosis.

-NGOs noted recent positive improvements in some blocks of Safi which appear to have been refurbished but are unable to comment on the quality of the improvement since they have no access to the areas and the government has so far refused to provide any information which wouldd indicate that the living conditions have significantly improved since Feilazoo v.
-Malta NGOs therefore consider that the conditions of detention as reported by CPT are still relevant for the most part.
+NGOs noted recent positive improvements in some blocks of Safi which appear to have been refurbished but are unable to comment on the quality of the improvement since they have no access to the areas and the government has so far refused to provide any information which would indicate that the living conditions have significantly improved since Feilazoo v.
+Malta.
+NGOs therefore consider that the conditions of detention as reported by CPT are still relevant for the most part.

 Additionally, NGOs reported that there is no dedicated space for minors in China House, one zone being dedicated to them in the Safi Detention Centre, offering the same living conditions as the other blocks.